HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *threat actor* - Person attacking a system with intention to penetrate the security

-*threat scenario* - Description of a possible way to attack a system, by exploiting a vulnerability, with intention to gain access to or prevent usage of an asset being an vital part of the system.
+*threat scenario* - Description of a possible way to attack a system, by exploiting a vulnerability, with intention to gain access to or prevent usage of an asset being an vital part of the system

-*vulnerability* - An exploitable weakness of a system, that can be used by an attacker to gain unprivileged access to a system asset.
+*vulnerability* - An exploitable weakness of a system, that can be used by an attacker to gain unprivileged access to a system asset